 Too often we notice patients come in long after their initial injury, complaining about overdue pain and what treatments are available to help.
 If a sprain or strain is left untreated after the initial injury occurs and heals on its own accord, the injury like the ankle will become unstable, which will then lead to chronic pain, swelling, instability, and in the end most of the time our patients end up with arthritis.

 It is highly recommended that medical treatment is not delayed after an injury like a sprain or strain occurs.
 They should be immobilized quickly, and put into a stable position, before coming into our clinic for our medical physicians to take a look at the injured area to diagnose and offer a treatment method.

 A few things you should NOT do when it comes to a sprain or strain:

 • Do not try to walk it off and act like the injury never occurred.
-Severe sprains or strains should immediately be immobilized and should not be used until further medical examination is completed, and a medical recommendation is offered
+Severe sprains or strains should immediately be immobilized and should not be used until the further medical examination is completed, and a medical recommendation is offered

 • Do not ignore the injury.
-This will provide the highest risk factor of future sprains or strains which can lead to more issues down the road.
+This will provide the highest risk factor for future sprains or strains which can lead to more issues down the road.
 As stated above, if left untreated, it can quickly lead to instability, and ultimately arthritis in the injured area

 • Do not delay treatment if it is needed.
-The ligaments should be positioned into a stable position which will enable the ligaments to start healing correctly while the injury is fresh and the body is sending inflammatory signals and growth factors to heal the sprain or strain
+The ligaments should be positioned in a stable position which will enable the ligaments to start healing correctly while the injury is fresh and the body is sending inflammatory signals and growth factors to heal the sprain or strain

 If you experience a sprain or strain, it is best to have the injury examined by a medical professional, look into rehabilitation treatment options to help get you on your feet faster, and immobilize the area until it is recommended you can start to use it.